Who we are

 - Work with the Lead Officer to implement and manage compliant and systematic personnel and employment practices.

-- Support the organisation and staff teams with the management of administrative areas and systems, including operations across the delivery programme on and offsite, and ordering of resources and office supplies.
+- Support the organisation and staff teams with ordering resources and appropriate logistics.

 - Take and circulate minutes and actions from meetings, following up in-between meetings.